TE-YoshinoriOota/Spresense_IRCommucation_Sample/README.md

 <img src="https://github.com/TE-YoshinoriOota/Spresense_IRCommucation_Sample/blob/main/resources/slide5.PNG" width="700" />

 ### ■ setup interrupt handlers
 In the setup function, the hardware interrupt is set to detect a start bit.
-There is a problem just after the power-on so far.
-The expectation is that the interrupt should be just after dropping the voltage, but the interrupt is delayed for 800 microseconds just after the power-on.
-So, I put the  countermeasure in the interrupt routine of "waiting_for_start_bit".
-The "bPowerOn" flag is the countermeasure.
-In the "waiting_for_start_bit" routine, the hardware interrupt is detached and switched to the timer interrupt to fetch the bits after the start bit is detected.
+The interrupt handler is "waiting_for_sart_bit" which is turning on the bStartBit.
+When the bStartBit turns true, the timer interrupt starts to fetch each bit of the 8N1.
+The timer interrupt handler is read_recv_pin which is turning on the bFetch.

 ```
-/* Timer interrupt Handler */
+/* Timer interrupt handler */
 bool bFetch = false;
 unsigned int  read_recv_pin() {
   bFetch = true;
   return FETCH_INTERVAL;
 }

-/* Hardware interrupt Handler */
+/* Hardware interrupt handler */
-bool bPowerOn = true;
+bool bStartBit = false;
 void waiting_for_start_bit() {
-  // Note: it takes 800msec from voltage falling to firing software interrupt
-  detachInterrupt(RECV_PIN); /* detach the hardware interrupt */
-  uint32_t interval;
-  if (bPowerOn) {  // the countermeasure for changing the interrupt timing.
-I don't know why but the first interrupt takes 800usec.
-    interval = FETCH_INTERVAL;
-    bPowerOn = false;
+  bStartBit = true;
-  } else {
-    interval = FETCH_INTERVAL*1.5-100;  // 100 microseconds is the processing time for detachInterrupt and attachTimerInterrupt
 }
-  attachTimerInterrupt(read_recv_pin, interval);  /* switch to the timer interrupt */
-}

 void setup() {
   pinMode(RECV_PIN, INPUT_PULLUP);
+  if (interrupt_debug) pinMode(MONITOR_PIN, OUTPUT);
   attachInterrupt(RECV_PIN, waiting_for_start_bit, FALLING);
 }
 ```

 ### ■ decode bit data to byte data
 In the loop function, store each bit and convert it into byte data.
+When the "bStartBit" turns into "true", set the timer interrupt to fetch each bit.
+However, there is a problem just after the system bootup.
+The expectation is that the interrupt should be just after dropping the voltage, but the interrupt is delayed for 800 microseconds just after the power-on.
+So, I put the bPowerOn flag as the countermeasure for the problem.
+Please look into the code for the detail

-When the "bFetch" turns into "true", read the value of the RECV_PIN and store it in the "bit_array".
+When the "bFetch" turns into "true" by the timer interrupt, read the value of the RECV_PIN and store it in the "bit_array".
 When the stop bit is detected, the bit data compiles to the byte data and it is stored in the "byte_array".
-After all bytes of the data have been read that is specified by "PSZ", the data is copied to the "output_data" array.
+After all bytes of the data have been read that is specified by the content length of "PSZ", the data is copied to the "output_data" array.

 ```
 void loop() {

   static bool bPinSetting = false;
   static int bit_counter = 0;
   static int data_counter = 0;
-  static int last_byte_value = 0;

   static char bit_array[BIT_BUFF_SIZE] = {0};
   static char byte_array[BYTE_BUFF_SIZE] = {0};
   static char output_data[BYTE_BUFF_SIZE] = {0};

+  // Hardware Interrupt Handling (StartBit detection)
+  if (bStartBit) {
+    if (interrupt_debug) digitalWrite(MONITOR_PIN, HIGH);
+    detachInterrupt(RECV_PIN);

+    uint32_t interval;
+    static bool bPowerOn = true; // the countermeasure for changing the interrupt timing.
+I don't know why but the first interrupt takes 800usec.
+    if (bPowerOn) {
+      interval = FETCH_INTERVAL;
+      bPowerOn = false;
+    } else {
+      interval = FETCH_INTERVAL*1.5-100;  // 100 microseconds is the processing time for detachInterrupt and attachTimerInterrupt
+    }
+    attachTimerInterrupt(read_recv_pin, interval);
+    if (interrupt_debug) digitalWrite(MONITOR_PIN, LOW);
+    bStartBit = false;
+    return;
+  }

+  // Timer Interrupt Handling (To fetch bits)
   if (bFetch) {
     bFetch = false;

+    if (interrupt_debug) digitalWrite(MONITOR_PIN, HIGH);
     if (!bPinSetting) pinMode(RECV_PIN, INPUT_PULLUP);

     bit_array[bit_counter++] = digitalRead(RECV_PIN);

     /* all bit are stored in the bit array */